bootdotdev/blog/content/misc/code-academy-alternatives.md

 Let’s get into our lineup and see if you can’t find a better option.

-## Boot.dev: Nail the Fundamentals
+## Boot.dev: Nail the Fundamentals fo back-end development

 The issue with Codeacademy is that it’s geared toward shoehorning in all the skills without the basic underpinnings that actually make you *get* computer science.